Is the Sonos Era 300 Better Than the Sonos Five?

 Again, both of these are great surround sound rear choices for a Sonos home cinema, and if you’ve got the budget, by all means, treat yourself.
 But depending on what you’re actually trying to achieve from your home cinema setup, you might be better off going with one speaker over the other.

 It’s also worth remembering that a pair of Sonos Era 100's is also a great option as surround sound rears and will offer more than enough immersion for most spaces.
-We'd recommend these for Both the Sonos Arc and the Sonos Beam (Gen 2) but it's worth taking a look at all of the Sonos Home Cinema Bundles on our website before making your final decision.
+We'd recommend these for the Sonos Arc Ultra, Sonos Arc and the Sonos Beam (Gen 2) but it's worth taking a look at all of the Sonos Home Cinema Bundles on our website before making your final decision.

 Should We Expect A Sonos Era 500 Soon?